Creating and Running a Phalcon Project

 NoSQL Database Example: Redis

-Let's use the Redis service provided by ServBay as a cache in your Phalcon project.
+Here's how to use ServBay's Redis service as a cache in your Phalcon project.

-ServBay’s PHP packages usually include commonly used extensions such as Redis.
-No need for separate PECL/manual installation; just make sure the Redis extension is checked/enabled for your chosen PHP version via ServBay.
+ServBay’s PHP packages generally include popular extensions like Redis.
+You don’t need to install manually—just enable the Redis extension for your chosen PHP version.

 app/config/config.php